 Gartymore is a beautifully untouched area of east Sutherland.
 The area is largely croft land currently owned by Sutherland estate, and was one of the crofting townships that received tenants during the notorious Highland Clearances.
-The area is rich in heritage, and residents of Gartymore were instrumental in the land league movement the led to the formation of the crofting commission, their achievements are commemorated by the monument located a short walk away from the croft, and Timespan Heritage centre in Helmsdale has archives that are open for investigating.
+The area is rich in heritage, and residents of Gartymore were instrumental in the land league movement the led to the formation of the crofting commission, their achievements are commemorated by the monument, and Timespan Heritage centre in Helmsdale has archives that are open for investigating.
 There is also a great deal of archaeology, the most widely known being the Cairn 'o Liath, which can be clearly seen as you travel north from Golspie towards Brora, and also the Camster Cairns which are outside Lybster - these are only a couple of many brochs, cairns and standing stones which can be found within easy travelling distance.

 The surrounding area is rich in wildlife: deer, buzzards, golden eagles, dolphins, lizards and slow worms have all been seen from the garden of the croft, and the open hillside is quite literally on the other side of the door.
 There are otters, pine martins, and a wealth of birds to spot and photograph in the surrounding area if you are lucky, even if you don't get a picture of an eagle there are plenty of beautiful views to photograph instead.

 A little further afield are the flows at Forsinard, where the RSPB's beautiful observatory tower enables you to see for miles across the heather.
 The nearest sandy beaches are at Loth, Brora, Golspie and Dornoch but there are plenty to explore further north as well.